How unconventional oxidation state Au$^{2+}$ is stabilized in halide perovskite Cs$_4$Au$_3$Cl$_{12}$: a first-principles study of its polaron crystal nature: Results and Discussion

-Next, we look at the dynamical properties through the phonons.
+{\bf Phononic structure.} Next, we look at the dynamical properties through the phonons.
 The projected phonon density of states (Figure~\ref{fig:phonon}(a)) suggests that the Cs vibration is localized around 1.0 THz, and the bands above 2.0 THz are mostly attributed to the Au and Cl atoms.
-This suggests that Cs is dynamically isolated from the rest of the lattice, as seen in perovskites.\cite{Morita2022_CM} Au-Cl interactions are largely encoded in the three groups of peaks above 2.0 THz, which had simultaneous contributions from Au and Cl: three peaks around 4.0 THz, a peak around 8.0 THz, and a peak around 10.0 THz.
+This suggests that Cs is dynamically isolated from the rest of the lattice, as seen in perovskites.\cite{Morita2022_CM} Cl peaks are distributed widely across the spectra, but breathing modes around Au and out-of-plane modes are observed without contributions from Cs or Au.
+Au-Cl interactions are largely encoded in the three groups of peaks above 2.0 THz, which had simultaneous contributions from Au and Cl: three peaks around 4.0 THz, a peak around 8.0 THz, and a peak around 10.0 THz.
 Within the Au spectra, \ch{Au^{2+}} had consistently lower frequencies compared to \ch{Au^{3+}} (Figures~\ref{fig:phonon}(b) and (c)).
 This is explained by the suppressed interaction between the \ch{Au^{2+}} and Cl, due to the longer inter-atomic distance caused by the polaronic distortion.
 Further decomposition of the spectrum into in-plane direction (Figure~\ref{fig:phonon}(d)) and out-of-plane direction (Figure~\ref{fig:phonon}(e)) revealed that the lowest frequency peak around 4.0 THz was solely attributed to \ch{Au^{2+}} vibrating in the in-plane directions.
 This suggests significantly stronger interaction within the \ch{Au^{2+}Cl4} motif compared to the interaction with the neighbouring \ch{AuCl4} motif.
-We also did not find any imaginary modes, suggesting \ch{Cs4Au3Cl12} to be stable against thermal perturbations (Figure~S10(a)).
+We also did not find any imaginary modes, suggesting \ch{Cs4Au3Cl12} to be stable against thermal perturbations at low temperatures (Figure~S10(a)). \ch{Cs4Au3Cl12} is a soft material, similar to halide perovskites,\cite{ZachariasM2023} so we expect anharmonic phonons to play a non-negligible role at room temperature.
+Therefore, the phase stability calculation at higher temperatures will require higher-order phonon calculations than this study.